Funnyboy363/black-ops-db/README.md

 # final-project
+Make sure to login with username: test1@gmail.com password: qwertyu if the signup page doesn't work.
 See [Black Ops 4 Database Site](https://blackops4db.netlify.com).

  ## Effectively use conditional logic and JavaScript array methods to render large lists.